Ohio Rental Lease Agreement Templates

 Landlord’s Duties

-2. Make any and all repairs to the rental unit (and common areas) in order to keep it safe and in a habitable state;
+2. Make any and all repairs to the rental unit and common areas to keep them safe and in a habitable state.

-4. For rental contracts that cover four (4) or more dwelling units, landlords must provide tenants with receptacles that allow them a means of safely disposing their trash;
+4. For rental contracts that cover 4 or more dwelling units, provide tenants with receptacles for safely disposing their trash.

 5. Ensure all appliances, systems (HVAC, elevators, etc.), and electrical equipment is both functioning and safe.